With sausage, chestnuts, and a touch of apple cider, this Cornbread Stuffing is one of my family’s favorite holiday sides.

 To make single-serve "Stuffing Muffins"

 - Butter standard muffin tins (you'll need about 15 wells), including bottoms, sides, and top rims.
 Use an ice cream scoop to generously mound stuffing into each well, pressing gently to compact.
 Bake uncovered for 20-25 minutes, until centers reach 165 degrees F and stuffing is crisp on the top.
 Remove from oven and run a butter knife around the sides of each cup to loosen.
 Let stand 5 minutes and use a fork to help ease muffins out of wells and onto a serving platter.

 *Either your favorite homemade or store-bought cornbread is fine to use here.
 The loaves I use generally weigh about a pound and are baked in an 8-inch square pan.

 **I love to roast chestnuts at home (such a wonderful aroma!) but almost always use imported jarred chestnuts (such as Clement Faugier or Minerve) when I'm not going to enjoy them on their own and am mixing them into recipes such as stuffing.
 Convenient and delicious.

-***The amount of salt and pepper needed will depend not only on your personal tastes, but on the saltiness of your stock and amount of spice in your store's brand of Italian sausage.
+The amount of salt and pepper needed to season this recipe will depend not only on your personal tastes, but on the saltiness of your stock and amount of spice in your store's brand of Italian sausage.
 For safety purposes, finish seasoning before raw eggs are added and avoid re-tasting until the stuffing is fully cooked.

 Since every oven is different, you'll want to keep an eye on the stuffing after it's uncovered to make sure it's not drying out or becoming too crisp.
 If it looks like it's becoming dry before it reaches the proper internal temperature, just pour a few additional tablespoons of reserved stock over the top to lightly moisten.